Kieran-Lynn/tap-mixpanel/README.md

     **raw-data(required):** Determines whether or not to sync Mixpanel raw data.
 This is a bool <br />
     **events(required):** Determines whether or not to sync Mixpanel raw data.
 This is a bool. <br />
-    **event-names(required if events is true):*** array must be populated with valid event names.
+    **event-names(required if events is true):** Array must be populated with valid event names.
 This is how the Mixpanel API works, it expects an array of event names.<br />
-    **start-date(required):** determines pulls data from after that day<br />
+    **start-date(required):** Determines pulls data from after that day<br />
-    **end-date(optional):** determines limits the data to the days between start-date and end-date.
+    **end-date(optional):** Determines limits the data to the days between start-date and end-date.
 If no end-date is provided then the default is the current day.

 4. [Optional] Create the initial state file